By BoLHLNE payday loans

 So my latest spring craft is my Robin Eggs Jar, which looks a lot like a little nest in a vintage jar.

-Robin Eggs Jar
+Robin Eggs Nest in a Glass Jar

 This was really so easy to make.
 The jar isn’t vintage, but it does sort of look like it is, and I had it in my studio just begging to be used.
 I added some Spanish Moss to the bottom of the jar to give it that nest effect.

 Next it was time to paint some eggs.
-I used wooden eggs that are about 1-3/4″ long.
-I painted them with craft acrylics in a robin’s egg blue, and then I took some watered-down brown and spattered on the spots using an old toothbrush.
+I used wooden eggs that are about 1-3/4" long.
+I painted them with craft acrylics in a robin's egg blue, and then I took some watered-down brown and spattered on the spots using an old toothbrush.
 Love the speckled-egg-look!
 Then I just added the eggs to jar.

 I think this will find its new home in my kitchen.
 I love the look of it, and I have lots of bird and birdhouse stuff in my kitchen, so it will be perfect.